The 10 Best Karaoke Places in NYC!

 “Karaoke is the great equalizer.” – Aisha Tyler

 Although karaoke originated in Japan (karaoke being a Japanese word meaning “empty orchestra”), over the years New York City has helped transformed this wildly popular form of interactive entertainment into a true art form!
 In fact, whether you are seeking anything from a glitzy karaoke club to a real dive bar karaoke experience, you will find the ideal karaoke spot in the Big Apple to offer the world a personalized rendition of your favorite song.
-It doesn’t matter if you are a rock star wannabe, budding Broadway diva, Lady Gaga impersonator, Tony Bennett-style crooner or imitation Johnny Rotten, just get up there on a NYC karaoke stage, grab the microphone and do your own thing!
+It doesn’t matter if you are a rock star wannabe, budding Broadway diva, Lady Gaga impersonator, Tony Bennett-style crooner, imitation Johnny Rotten, or just bumping around town looking for weird things to in NYC at night,... just get up there on an NYC karaoke stage, grab the microphone and do your own thing!
 Here are the 10 best karaoke places in New York City:

 1 | Arlene’s Grocery | A former Puerto Rican bodega/grocery store and a Lower East Side landmark, Arlene’s Grocery hosts its “World Famous Rock and Roll Karaoke” every Monday night, while featuring up-and-coming live bands the rest of the week.
 With a live band backing you, it’s the perfect NYC karaoke locale to let your inner rock star loose with a scintillating air guitar version of AC/DC’s “Thunderstruck” or simply fall all over the stage like a demented Iggy Pop.
 Express yourself!